igor47/blog/posts/rivian-solar-setup.md

 I ended up with a piece of aluminet hanging off the unistrut for side-shade.

 I also wish I could have had thinner, lighter, more flexible panels.
-The glass panels with aluminum mounting borders are most common for industrial installations, and so are cheapest.
+Besides trying to save space and weight, I'm also pretty nervous about breaking those big sheets of glass.
-The flexible panel market is more for hobbyists, and those panels tend to be higher cost per watt, lower watts per m^2^, and less readily available for purchase.
+However, the glass panels with aluminum mounting borders are most common for industrial installations, and so are cheapest.
-I'm also pretty nervous about the glass -- besides the weight, I really don't want it to shatter in the back of an open trailer.
+The flexible panel market is more for hobbyists, and those panels tend to be higher cost per watt, lower watts per m<sup>2</sup>, and less readily available for purchase.

 ## Calculating Power Needs